pavankjadda/BookStore/README.md

 Create main directory for the binary build on the local file system and deployments/ subdirectory within it.
 Copy the previously built JAR archive to the deployments/ subdirectory:

+#### ignore above two steps as we already did this through Jenkins file
     $ ls
     dependency-reduced-pom.xml  pom.xml  README  src  target